EarthPol/earthpol.com/docs/Support/ServerRules.md

 2.2 - **Alternative Accounts**: Only one account per player is allowed.
 Sibling accounts on the same IP must be verified.
 Account sharing is not permitted.

 2.3 - **Modifications**: Only approved mods (e.g., OptiFine, non-exploitative HUD mods) are allowed.
 Mods giving unfair advantages are banned.
-- Building mods that automatically place blocks for you, such as Printer.
 - Minimaps that show entities.
 - ESP, tracers, chams/wallhacks, etc.
 - Autofishing or any automated process.